oils-for-unix/oils/doc/language-influences.md

     func f(p1, p2=0 ; n2, n2=0) {
     }

-And lazy arugment lists:
+And lazy argument lists:

     :(1+2)   # lazy expression in Julia

     mutate :(a, b)  # lazy argument list in Oil

+And multi-line strings

+    x = '''
+    whitespace stripped
+    '''

-Go and MyPy, for types:
+Go for type signatures:

     func add(x Int, y Int) Int {
       return x + y
     }
     # what about named return values?

+and MyPy for types like List[Int], Dict[Str, Str]

+(Swift and Perl 6 also capitalize all types)

 Rust: